BestTimesToVisit.com Logo

 food

-Don't leave New England without trying a lobster roll, but know there are two main styles: the Maine style (cold lobster salad with mayo) and the Connecticut style (warm lobster with butter).
-Ask for a 'split-top' bun if you want the classic, butter-toasted experience, and check out local spots like Red's Eats in Wiscasset, Maine, for an iconic taste.
+Don't leave New England without trying a lobster roll, but know there are two main camps: the Maine style (cold lobster salad with mayo) and the Connecticut style (warm lobster meat with butter).
+For the authentic Maine experience, head to a roadside shack like Red's Eats in Wiscasset, Maine, and be prepared for a line – it's worth it!

 transport